Taiko2k/Tauon/CONTRIBUTING.md

 The current code base is very (very) messy, as such I don't expect anyone would want to work on code contributions.

-PR's are welcome, just try make sure they a consice and focused and well commented.
+PR's are welcome, just try make sure they are concise, focused and well commented.
 (IK my code isn't always isn't, but you should strive to a higher standard!)

 ### Other